 If you apply for legal residency in Mexico from your home country, the Mexican consulate will not normally ask for your home country issued documents, e.g. marriage certificates, bank statements, etc., to be notarized or apostilled (in Canada, ‘authenticated’) to accept them.

-However, if your documents were not issued in your home country (e.g. you got married abroad) or you are applying for Mexican legal residency from a third country instead of your home country, the Mexican consulate will ask for key documents to be apostilled.
+However, if your documents were not issued in your home country (e.g. you got married abroad, or your bank or investment account is in another country) or you are applying for Mexican legal residency from a third country instead of your home country, the Mexican consulate will ask for key documents to be apostilled.

 Applying via a Mexican consulate in a ‘third country’